 As a rule, keelboat racing happens every Saturday in summer and on a few Sundays in winter.
 The fleet includes Couta boats, small to medium keelboats and a couple of 40 foot ocean racing yachts.
 A good summer race could include up to 8 boats of various sizes plus our Committee boat “Swan”.
-For race dates, see this site under “Calendars / Calendar of Events“.
-And skippers who might wish to race please register here.
-(Once to cover the whole year.)
+For race dates, see this site under “Calendars / Calendar of Events” as well as the downloadable Sailing Program.
+And skippers who might wish to race please register here. —-> (Once to cover the whole year.)

 Members’ vessels are moored either in pens within the Queenscliff marina or off the Queenscliff Cruising Yacht Club – on swing moorings or in pile moorings.

-Non-members can crew in three races by arrangement and beyond that, for reasons of insurance and Australian Sailing rules, (in future, this is a work in progress) by registering for a day “sail pass” by clicking the link on the right ⇒
+Non-members can crew in several races by registering for a day “sail pass” by clicking the link on the right ⇒

 What to bring?
 For keelboat races, bring sunscreen, hat, shoes that will stay on e.g. runners, PFD (lifejacket) if you own one (otherwise one can be provided), water bottle, and something easy to eat for lunch.
 We generally finish between 4 and 5 and many enjoy a social gathering afterwards at the Clubhouse.

-The Rules – The “Blue Book” has been discontinued in hard copy but may be downloaded from (for example) i-tunes, as given as a link on Australian Sailing’s website.
-For convenience that link is copied here:
+The Rules – The “Blue Book” has been discontinued in hard copy but a copy (current at September 2019) may be downloaded from our site, here.
+Alternatively it can be accessed via (for example) i-tunes, as given as a link on Australian Sailing’s website.
+That link is copied here:-

 For Apple users a direct link to i-tunes is here.